Registering your doctoral project

 - semester ticket

-- use of services offered by Student Services (German) at the student price (cafeterias, student accommodation, etc.)
+- use of services offered by Student Services (German) at the student price (cafeterias etc., not places in student accommodation)

 - participation in FAU courses including sports courses (German) and free language courses (German)

 - potential advantages with regard to right of residence for non-European doctoral candidates

 - discounts on admission prices for leisure, cultural and sporting activities (e.g. cinema, gym)